 These musician’s websites were built using Bandzoogle:

-This artist website was built in Squarespace:
+This one-page scroll artist website was built in Squarespace:

 Don’t forget to link to your socials!
 Most of the site builders featured above will help you do this.
 Your website should be a focal point, where a new fan can find everything you’re doing in cyberspace.
 A Spotify follow button is also a good addition to a homepage.